Praga R1R

 The Praga R1R is a mid-engined sports car produced by Praga.
 The R1R represents the first road car made by Praga in 68 years.
 Because of the 68-year long term hiatus, Praga decided to only make 68 units of the car.

 The car is based on the Praga R1, a race car by Praga that races in the Dutch Supercar Challenge and Britcar sports car racing.

 Specifications

 The car is powered by a Renault Sport-sourced 2.0-liter F4R turbocharged inline-four, which produces 330 to 390 hp, the power being dependent on the customer's setup.
 The power is delivered to the rear wheels by a Hewland-built 6-speed semi-automatic transmission, and also making the R1R rear-wheel drive.
 The transmission also uses a centrifugal clutch.

 The car has a tendency to backfire constantly when making up-shifts and downshifts.

 The car has a 670 kg measurement in curb weight, making the car extremely lightweight, thanks to the use of carbon fiber.
 The body also features a subframe back at the rear for the engine.

 The R1R also uses inboard suspension both front and rear, which also features inboard pushrod-operated Koni dampers.

 The car is able to create more downforce than its own curb weight.

-The R1R is also reported to have a much higher safety level than the race car.